Skip to content

 Second, budget sensitivity in Korea stays high even as weekly drugs dominate.
 If a generic daily option lands meaningfully below a weekly's monthly total, a cohort of patients will swap injection frequency for household budget.

 Third, Korean clinics look at switch paths, not just first-line choices.
-Patients who didn't tolerate Wegovy or plateaued on Mounjaro still need a lane.
+Patients who did not tolerate Wegovy or plateaued on Mounjaro still need a lane.
 Daily liraglutide is that lane.

 Fourth, clinician fluency.
 Saxenda has a decade of real-world reps behind it.
 A generic entering that groove competes on a muscle-memory prescribing workflow, not a cold start.